 Fortunately, the decision to support multiple bank partners has been paying dividends.
 Since we launched in December 2020, we’ve signed more than 150 customers, large and small, across a variety of verticals and use cases.
 (See, for example, our Outgo case study.)
 We continue to launch new clients with our multiple bank partners each week.

-Still wrestling with how to find and integrate with a bank partner?
-We’ve got strong opinions, and we’d love to chat.
+Still wrestling with how to find and integrate with a modern banking platform or partner?
 Feel free to drop us a line.